omid-d94/snappfood/README.md

 ## Features

-- Authentication system by laravel [breeze](https://laravel.com/docs/9.x/starter-kits#laravel-breeze).
+- Authentication system by laravel [breeze](https://laravel.com/docs/9.x/starter-kits#laravel-breeze) & custom guard.
 - Make separate panel for the admin and seller.
-- Authorizing
+- Guards
+    - Use seller guard to authenticating the seller.
-    - Use guard to authorizing the seller and admin.
+    - Use admin guard to authenticating the admin.
-    - Use laravel sanctum to authorizing user as a customer.
+    - Use laravel sanctum to authenticating the user as a customer.
 - Send email to the customer at any stage of the order status with job and [queue](https://laravel.com/docs/9.x/queues).

-## Seller's Panel:
+## Seller Panel:

 - Profile
     - First, seller should be filled restaurant profile